 Do you grow broccoli rabe (also known as crimi di rapa, broccoli raab, turnip broccoli)?
 If you don’t, but have a veg patch, however tiny, please, consider it.
-In Joy Larkom´s classic `Grow your own vegetables` that makes most other gardening books redundant, it´s given three stars in “value for space” rating.
-It’s very fast growing (we harvested the first shoots 50 days after sowing, even though the weather has been unusually cold) and thanks to the succulent stems and tiny broccoli heads it’s a little more substantial than most of the spring veg that tends to be primarily leaves.
+In Joy Larkom´s classic `Grow your own vegetables` which makes most other gardening books redundant, it´s given three stars in the “value for space” rating.
+It’s very fast growing (we harvested the first shoots 50 days after sowing, even though the weather had been unusually cold) and thanks to the succulent stems and tiny broccoli heads it’s a little more substantial than most of the spring veg that tends to be primarily leaves.
 It can be either sown early in the year, or later (July, August) as a very useful second crop.
 Late sowings are less prone to bolting.
 But the cold weather this year means that though the growth is slower, vegetables like broccoli rabe, mustards, spinach and radishes that appreciate cool weather are thriving.

 As quick and easy as broccoli rabe is to grow, it is to prepare: stir-fried or steamed, with a bit of salt and pepper and a squeeze of lemon juice, it is delicious.
 But I won’t lie to you: it doesn’t really appeal to kids.
 But pile it on a pizza smeared with béchamel, top with cheese and they are at least willing to try it.